-As shown in the table the three modes Boot Mode, Test Mode and Mifare Mode are sub-modes of the so-called Super System Mode.
+As shown in the table the three modes Boot Mode, Test Mode and Mifare Mode are submodes of the so-called Super System Mode.
 These three modes are not available for the Smartcard Embedded Software developer, they are reserved for the three software components that belong to the TOE (refer to the beginning of section 2.1).
-The mapping of modes and software components is one-to-one: In Boot Mode the TOE executes the Boot ROM Software and in Test Mode the TOE executes the Test ROM Software.
-Note that no dedicated software exists for the Mifare Mode.
-Note that the Super System Mode is not a mode on its own: When the TOE is in Super System Mode, it is always either in Boot Mode, Test Mode or Mifare Mode, depending on the settings of an internal register not available for the Smartcard Embedded Software.
+The mapping

 Available for the developer of the Smartcard Embedded Software are the System Mode and the User Mode.
 The System Mode provides unlimited access to the hardware components.
 In the User Mode the access is restricted to the CPU and specific Special Function Registers.
 Access rights to hardware components for User Mode software can be granted by software running in System Mode.
 The on-chip hardware components are controlled by the Smartcard Embedded Software via Special Function Registers.
-These registers are correlated to the activities of the CPU, the memory management unit, interrupt control, I/O configuration, EEPROM, timers, UART and the two co-processors.
-The communication with the P5CC036V1D can be performed through an UART or the direct usage of an I/O port.
-The P5CC036V1D provides two different types of interrupts: (i) exception interrupts, called "exception" in the following and (ii) event interrupts, called "interrupts" in the following.
+These registers are correlated to the activities of the CPU, the memory management unit, interrupt control, I/O configuration, EEPROM, timers, UART, contact-less interface and the co-processors.
+The communication with the P5CD040V0B can be performed through an UART, the direct usage of the I/O port or the contact-less interface unit (CIU).
+The P5CD040V0B provides two different types of interrupts: (i) exception interrupts, called "exception" in the following and (ii) event interrupts, called "interrupts" in the following.
 These interrupts force the jump to specific fixed vector addresses in the ROM.
 Every different interrupt can therefore be controlled and guided by a specific part of Smartcard Embedded Software.
 In conjunction with the jump to a specific fixed vector address the hardware always enables a pre-defined CPU mode, either the System Mode or the User Mode.
-In addition the TOE provides 32 system call vectors (SVEC) which force the System Mode.
+In addition the TOE provides 8 so-called configuration vectors (CVEC) and 32 system call vectors (SVEC), of which the configuration vectors force the Mifare Mode and the system call vectors the System Mode.
 These vectors have to be explicitly called by the Smartcard Embedded Software.
 Special on-chip hardware protects and separates every mode, especially the Boot Mode and Test Mode, from each other.

-The device includes ROM (148 kByte), RAM (4608 Byte) and EEPROM (36 kByte) memory.
+The device includes ROM (224 kByte), RAM (6144 Byte) and EEPROM (40 kByte) memory.
 The access control is enforced for all three memory types by a memory management unit (MMU).
-The memory management unit partitions the memory in two parts: The ROM is split in 128 kByte Application-ROM and 20 kByte Test-ROM.
-64 Bytes of the EEPROM are always reserved for the manufacturer and can not be read and written by the Smartcard Embedded Software.
-The RAM is not split and used commonly by all CPU Modes.
-Note that the ROM size is displayed as 128 kByte in the block diagram (figure 1) because only 128 kBytes are available for the Smartcard Embedded Software regardless of the configuration.
+The memory management unit partitions every memory in two parts: The ROM is split in 200 kByte Application-ROM and 24 kByte Test-ROM.
+The EEPROM is split depending on the configuration, 128 Bytes are always reserved for the manufacturer and either 0, 1 or 4 kBytes are additionally reserved for the MIFARE Operating System.
+The RAM is also split depending on the configuration, either 0 and 6144 or 128 and 6016 Bytes size.
+Note that the ROM size is displayed as 200 kByte in the block diagram (Fig 1) because only 200 kBytes are available for the Smartcard Embedded Software.
+In addition to the split configuration the total available size of the memories is different for the configurations, refer to section 2.2.

 In Test Mode the CPU has unrestricted access to the whole memory.
-In Boot Mode and Mifare Mode access is limited to the Test-ROM and the smaller parts of the EEPROM (64 Byte).
-In System Mode and User Mode the respective other parts are accessible, namely the Application-ROM and the larger part of EEPROM.
+In Boot Mode and Mifare Mode access is limited to the Test-ROM and the smaller parts of the EEPROM (0, 1, 4 kByte plus 128 Byte) and RAM (0 or 128 Byte).
+In System Mode and User Mode the respective other parts are accessible, namely the Application-ROM and the larger parts of EEPROM and RAM.
 The User Mode is further restricted by the memory management unit, which can be configured in System Mode.